anthonyrussano/naturalscholar.com/source/_posts/agaricus-blazei-mushroom/index.md

 - Gynecological Cancer
 - Inflammatory Bowel Disease
 ---
-**Agaricus Blazei Mushroom** [^1] (*also known as:* Agaricus subrufescens, Agaricus brasiliensis, Agaricus rufotegulis, almond mushroom, mushroom of the sun, God's mushroom, mushroom of life, royal sun agaricus, jisongrong, or himematsutake) is an edible species of mushroom related to the champignon (Agaricus bisporus).
+**Agaricus Blazei Mushroom** [^1] (Agaricus subrufescens, Agaricus brasiliensis, Agaricus rufotegulis, almond mushroom, mushroom of the sun, God's mushroom, mushroom of life, royal sun agaricus, jisongrong, or himematsutake) is an edible species of mushroom related to the champignon (Agaricus bisporus).

 ## Composition